MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/scenario/sdn-network-controller.md

 ## Download the network controller service template

-1. [Download](https://github.com/Microsoft/SDN/tree/master/VMM/Templates/NC)the network controller service templates.
+1. [Download](https://github.com/Microsoft/SDN/tree/master/VMM/Templates/NC) the network controller service templates.
 The download contains four service templates and five custom resource folders.
 These are summarized below in the table.
+The custom resource files are used when setting up the network controller, and other SDN components (software load balancer, RAS gateway).
-2. The custom resource files are used when setting up the network controller, and other SDN components (software load balancer, RAS gateway).
-Import the custom resources files into the VMM library.
+2. Import the custom resources files into the VMM library.
 3. Refresh the library.
 Later, you'll import the service templates.

 ### Templates and resource files